gvwilson/thirdbit/src/fiction/iffy/index.md

 matched those in its memory closely enough.

 "I said *sit*," she repeated as firmly as she could.
+The bot took a step,
+hesitated,
-The bot took a step toward her, hesitated, and crouched beside its twin.
+and crouched beside its twin.

 Iffy didn't know if anyone had ever built a chariot to be pulled by sentry robots, but if so, she was pretty sure they hadn't made it out of a heavy-duty dolly and fiber optic cables.
-She nudged it skeptically with her boot.
+She nudged her creation skeptically with her boot.
-The frictionless bearings in its wheels were undamaged, so it would roll enough, but even without the schematics in her head she could see that it would want to slip, tip, or flip at every bump and corner.
+The frictionless bearings in its wheels were undamaged, so it would roll enough, but she didn't need superpowers to see that it would want to slip, tip, or flip at every bump and corner.

-She lowered herself gingerly onto the dolly.
+She lowered herself onto it gingerly.
 A plastic crate full of tools pressed against her side, and another with spare parts for the bots nestled under her elbow.
 "Yip yip!" she said,